godspeedsystems/gs-documentation/docs/saarthi/features/keyboard-shortcuts.md

 The `saarthi.acceptInput` command is implemented as follows:

-- Command registered as `saarthi.acceptInput` with display title "Roo: Accept Input/Suggestion" in the command palette
+- Command registered as `saarthi.acceptInput` with display title "Saarthi: Accept Input/Suggestion" in the command palette
-- When triggered, it sends an "acceptInput" message to the active Roo webview
+- When triggered, it sends an "acceptInput" message to the active Saarthi webview
 - The webview determines the appropriate action based on the current UI state:
   - Clicks the primary action button if action buttons are visible and enabled
   - Sends the message if the text area is enabled and contains text/images